 Combining all these understandings constitutes a holistic approach to business education that follows the ideal of “Management as a Liberal Art.”
 The IBAE programme will prepare you for positions in organizations with an international profile and for pursuing entrepreneurial activities in a responsible manner.

 Developing a broad understanding of business, building entrepreneurial skills, and reflecting on responsibility and accountability are core competencies to take on the challenges of the 21st century.

 A Vibrant Community

 The small cohort size allows vivid interaction with fellow students and lecturers.
-By exploring interesting and relevant topics together, you acquire relevant knowledge and learn how to critically question established understandings.
-Thereby you also learn to work in different contexts and to deal with change.We welcome students who:
+By exploring interesting and relevant topics together, you will acquire relevant knowledge and learn how to critically question established understandings.
+Thereby, you will also learn to work in different contexts and to deal with change.We welcome students who:

-approach their individual study and career development in an independent, proactive, and entrepreneurial way
+approach their study and career development in an independent, proactive, and entrepreneurial way.

-A clear-cut disciplinary orientation without insights from neighboring academic disciplines (e.g., sociology, political science, psychology, philosophy, etc.)
+A clear-cut disciplinary orientation without insights from neighbouring academic disciplines (e.g., sociology, political science, psychology, philosophy, etc.).

-A critical-reflective look at international business, management, and entrepreneurship – one which rethinks the value creation of business in a broader sense (i.e., beyond mere profit-maximisation)
+A critical-reflective look at international business, management, and entrepreneurship – one which rethinks the value creation of business in a broader sense (i.e., beyond mere profit-maximization).

-An interdisciplinary orientation – especially through the liberal arts education in the Leuphana Semester, the Complementary Studies, and the choice of a minor from a neighboring discipline
+An interdisciplinary orientation – especially through the liberal arts education in the Leuphana Semester, the Complementary Studies, and the choice of a minor from a neighbouring discipline.

 At a Glance